GlenKPeterson/Paguro/README2.md

  Ensure you can chain together functions in a short-circuiting way, without exceptions or other side-effects.
  - Add a [Persistent RRB Tree](http://infoscience.epfl.ch/record/169879/files/RMTrees.pdf) and compare its performance to the PersistentVector.
  - Re-implement Persistent collections from Algorithms and Purely Functional Data Structures without relying on a wrapped transient collection and without locking checks, then compare efficiency.
  - This project needs a new name.
 It's really not about Unmodifiable collections any more.
 Consider just Jimm, Cake Pan, Baking Mold...
 Something else that conveys Immutability.
 I hate that name because these collections are absolutely changeable.
 They just aren't changeable in-place.
+It's more like hermit crabs growing by changing shells.

 #Out of Scope